 The standard weight of one bundle is about 3.5 oz or 100 grams.

 However, the hair bundle that some hair vendors sell weighs about 50 grams, which means that you’ll need more hair bundle sew-ins.

 The kind of hair must be taken into account when deciding how many bundles you’ll need.

-With curly hair or deep wave, you can get away with fewer bundles since the hair density is naturally going to be to fuller.
+With curly hair or deep wave, you can get away with fewer bundles since the hair density is naturally going to be fuller.
 I recommend 2-3 bundles for a naturally full look.

-Instead, if you choose a straight hair, you might always need about 3 to 4 bundles for a brimful look.
+Instead, if you choose straight hair, you might always need about 3 to 4 bundles for a brimful look.